Stop! Your Lease Extension in Bloxwich Could Be FREE

 A Bloxwich leasehold property depreciates with the years remaining on the lease.

 Bloxwich leases on domestic deteriorating in value.
-Where your lease has in the region of ninety years remaining, you should start thinking about a lease extension.
-80 years is a significant number: when the remaining term of a lease falls below this level then you start incurring an additional element called marriage value.
-Flat owners in Bloxwich will usually be legally entitled to a lease extension; however It would be wise to check with a conveyancing solicitor to confirm your eligibility.
-In certain cases you may not be entitled.
-There are also strict deadlines and formalities to comply with once the process is initiated so it’s prudent to be guided by a conveyancing solicitor during the process.
+Where your lease has in the region of ninety years left, you should start thinking about a lease extension.
+Eighty years is a significant number: when the remaining term of a lease dips below this level then you start paying an additional element called marriage value.
+Flat owners in Bloxwich will mostly qualify for a lease extension; however a solicitor will check your eligibility.
+In certain cases you may not qualify.
+There are prescribed timetables and formalities to follow once the process has started so it’s prudent to be guided by a lawyer during the process.

 An extended lease has roughly the same value as a freehold